"Do you remember the Tsar? I'm like the Tsar."

 - And then there's 'We are 100 years behind the advanced countries.
 We must make good this lag in ten years.
 Either we do it, or they will crush us!'.
 Date of quote?
 1931.

-- From Nobody to Nightmare: Who would've thought a cobbler-in-training/priest-in-training would become one of the world's biggest dictators?
+- From Nobody to Nightmare: The first time Lenin mentions Stalin in a 1917 memo he forgets his name, makes a guess at it, then scribbles it out and just calls him 'that Georgian guy'.
+Who would've thought a cobbler-in-training/priest-in-training would become one of the world's most powerful dictators?

 - Full-Circle Revolution: Stalin brought back some Tsarist policies like autocratic leadership, reinstation of the officer corps, Cossack military units, & the state-sanctioned Orthodox Church, and most notably, the Gulag which is a continuation of the Imperial-era forced labor camps called "katorga".